fesb-distributed-systems-2022/fesb-distributed-systems-2022.github.io/docs/labs/03.communication-protocols/communication-protocols.md

             protocolType: ProtocolType.Tcp);
 ```

-- Using method `Bind` and `Listen` prepare socket for incoming connections
+- Using method `Bind` and `Listen` on `listenerSocket`, prepare socket for incoming connections

-- Create infinite loop in which socket will accept and respond to incoming connections:
+- In method `StartListening` create infinite loop in which socket will accept and respond to incoming connections:

 ```csharp
         while (true)